karolrogozinski/imfomair_group24/state_function_tests.md

 SYS: same

+Me: "chinese, moderate"

+SYS: suggests graffiti. food: [indian, chinese]

 **When I say "any other" if the system sees it as inform why does it reply no such restaurants?**

 **When I try again with another, system understands that its reqalts but still replies no such restaurants.
 There are 4 other such restaurants which the system did not suggest yet.**

+**After saying there are no such restaurants, when I say chinese, moderate, the system gives me an indian restaurant in accordance with my previous choices.
+This is why I believe we should keep only 1 value in preference fields.**

+## 6. I start with indian, north, moderate
+SYS: suggests tandoori place

+Me: "this is indian, right?"

+SYS: speechAct: confirm, "Tandoori place is an indianrestaurant"

+Me: "it is expensive, correct?"

+SYS: speechAct: confirm, but returns the address and postcode.

+Me: "Whats the phone number?"

+SYS: speechAct: request, returns phone number.

+Me: Whats the address?

+SYS: speechAct: request, return address AND ZIPCODE.

+Me: whats the postcode?

+SYS: speechAct